jilleb/mib2-toolbox/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
+Don't ask for firmware or unlocking of SWaP features.
 title: "[REQUEST] "
 labels: ''
 assignees: ''

 ---

-Note: Don't ask for firmware or unlocking of SWaP features!

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]